Fundação Getulio Vargas Schools of Law, Rio de Janeiro and São Paulo

 FGV Direito Rio

 HLS students may enroll in courses in both the undergraduate curriculum and Direito Rio’s graduate programs (LL.M. and Master’s in Regulatory Law), schedule permitting.
-Direito Rio maintains a strong profile in corporate and public law, offering courses at the undergraduate level such as: tax law, social security law, contract law and Law for Startups and Entrepreneurs.
-In addition to the Master’s in Regulatory Law, specializations offered through the LL.M. programs include: civil law and procedure, contemporary criminal law, business law, infrastructure and regulatory law, and innovation and technology law.
+Direito Rio maintains a strong profile in corporate and public law, offering courses at the undergraduate level such as tax law, social security law, contract law and Law for Startups and Entrepreneurs.
+In addition to the Master’s in Regulatory Law, specializations offered through the LL.M. programs include contemporary criminal law, business law, and innovation and technology law.
 While studying at Direito Rio, HLS students may also take advantage of opportunities to engage with one of FGV’s research centers, such as those focusing on technology and society, law and economics, and justice and society.

 Subject to specific approval, students may cross-register in courses offered by FGV Schools of Economics and Finance or Business Administration.
 In order to take full advantage of the experience of studying at Direito Rio, international students are encouraged to take the courses offered in Technical Legal Portuguese and Brazilian Legal Interpretation during their time there.